rptynan/part2-dissertation/README.md

   crunchcc as an argument to choose the compiler.
 * **envs.sh** - source this (`. path/to/envs.sh`) to get environmental
   variables required by liballocs and the dependencies.

+### conf
+* **CRUNCHED** - kernel config with various options I needed added in.
+Should be linked like so: `ln -s /usr/local/src/part2-dissertation-code/configs/CRUNCHED /sys/amd64/conf/CRUNCHED`